Learning Strategies

 The Anchorman List builds your ability to memorize

 Mrs. Birkenbihl will have you memorize one list of 26 items.
 She calls it the Anchorman List.
-One whole CD is devoted to helping you memorize this list on the spot.
+One whole audio set is devoted to helping you memorize this list on the spot.
 As a result, much of what you might need to memorize in the future becomes instantly easier to memorize.
 Examples include speeches, names, and lessons, things to do...

 For the Anchorman List you will use some of the association techniques that have been used for memory over thousands of years, with a Birkenbihl twist.
 You see, she has combined the classic with the latest brain research to make the process easier.